-This year, Chinese New Year falls on 1 February, marking the beginning of the Year of the Tiger.
-The Spring Festival, lasting fifteen days, is filled with fun activities and traditions.
+In 2023, the Chinese New Year falls on January 22, marking the beginning of the Year of the Rabbit.
+The Spring Festival, lasting 16 days, is filled with fun activities and traditions.
 You will find everything painted in the hue of red during this festival.

 Colours play a significant part in Chinese culture as they represent various qualities and ideas that were formed thousands of years ago and have retained their significance over generations.
 Usually a part of folklore, these colours help us connect with our immediate environment.

-The Chinese not only consider red an auspicious colour but also include it as their primary celebratory colour, which makes it more than just a colour symbolising the Lunar New Year.
+The Chinese consider red an auspicious colour.
+They include it as their primary celebratory colour, which makes it more than just a shade symbolising the Lunar New Year.
 You will find them wearing clothes with a splash of red even on other important occasions such as weddings.

 Read on to know why the colour red is considered lucky for Chinese New Year

 According to legends, a beast named Nian would come on Chinese New Year’s Eve to devour villagers, livestock and crops.
 To protect themselves from the mythical creature, people would put food in front of their doors, hoping that Nian wouldn’t harm anyone after consuming it.

 One night, people say, they saw Nian get scared of a child dressed in red clothes.
 Ever since, they have been hanging red lanterns and spring scrolls with couplets to keep the beast away for another year.

 People would even greet each other by saying “Gong Xi Fa Cai,” or “Congratulations,” on New Year’s Eve to scare away the mythical beast.
 For the same reason, the Nian dance or the lion dance is performed on every Chinese New Year’s eve.

 What does the colour symbolise?